 This Recommendation defines the following terms:

 3.2.1 open USN service: USN service to enable enhanced and flexible service interoperability and provisioning based on the use of standards interfaces.

+Editor’s NOTE: The term “open” is not clear and need more clarification.
+Also, changing title of this Recommendation should also be considered.

 3.2.2 USN resource: An entity which provides USN service including sensor, actuator, sensor node, sensor network and gateway.

-Contributor’s Note: This definition should be enhanced.
+Editor’s NOTE: This definition should be enhanced.
 Contributions are invited.

 4 Abbreviations and acronyms